matrix-org/matrix-spec-proposals/proposals/1915-unbind-identity-server-param.md

 does not try and solve any existing usability concerns.

-## New APIs
+## API Changes

-### Client-Server API
+### Client-Server 3PID Delete API

-Add `POST /_matrix/client/r0/account/3pid/delete` API, which expects a JSON body with `medium`, `address` and `id_server` fields (as per existing APIs).
+Add an `id_server` param to `POST /_matrix/client/r0/account/3pid/delete` API, which matches the 3PID creation APIs.

-The `id_server` parameter is optional and if missing the server will attempt to unbind from a suitable identity server (e.g. its default identity server or the server used when originally binding the 3pid).
+The new `id_server` parameter is optional and if missing the server will attempt to unbind from a suitable identity server (e.g. its default identity server or the server used when originally binding the 3pid).

 The 200 response is a JSON object with an `id_server_unbind_result` field whose value is either `success` or `no-support`, where the latter indicates that the